-- COVID-19 led to non-profit housing providers hitting pause on accepting new applications, which made it more challenging to house people. - Aggression in shelters due to close proximity in a confined space.
-Stakeholders report that emergency hotel rooms offered through COVID-19 response measures helped people manage their behaviours and access the services they needed. - Due to COVID-19, stakeholders expect more first time homeless individuals now that the evictions moratorium has been lifted.
+- COVID-19 led to non-profit housing providers hitting pause on accepting new applications, which made it more challenging to house people. - · Aggression in shelters due to close proximity in a confined space.
+Stakeholders report that emergency hotel rooms offered through COVID-19 response measures helped people manage their behaviours and access the services they needed. - · Due to COVID-19, stakeholders are expecting to see more first-time homeless individuals as the evictions moratorium.
 This moratorium was lifted in August, after the bulk of stakeholder engagement was completed.
 Stakeholders also expect more homeowners to put their rented units up for sale or use their properties for family, creating housing precarity for those in secondary rental.
 Shelters may be dealing with repercussions of COVID-19 impacts for the next two years.